You must apply for permission to put up a new gate or other structure on, or near, a public footpath or bridleway on your land.

 Terms and conditions

-New gates must always remain accessible.
+New gates must always be accessible.
 They cannot be locked.

 The gates need to be suitable for use by all users.
 They must not cause inconvenience to the public.

-There are several stockproof designs of gates, which provide for easy public access.
+There are several stock proof designs of gates which provide easy public access.

 The gates will ideally allow access to the footpath or bridleway for maintenance purposes.
 This might require access by heavy machinery to carry out vegetation or surfacing work.
 Where this is not possible, we will need to agree access for maintenance requirements with the landowner.